Substantial Masonry Restoration Effort

 Quarried from a nearby quarry in the hills surrounding Roxbury, the stone used for both the 1860s church building and 1890s tower is a tan and orange-hued limestone with lots of color and texture differentiation, giving the church an incredibly unique visual character.
 Many of the masonry buildings in the immediate and surrounding areas use the same limestone.

-BEPG’s primary goal for the church’s restoration was to preserve as much of the building’s original character, including keeping as much of the original stone in place as possible.
-Along with the mason, our staff thoroughly surveyed the entire tower to determine the extent of stone restoration needed.
+BEPG’s primary goal for the church’s restoration was to preserve the building’s original character, including keeping as much of the original stone in place as possible.
+The masonry contractor and our staff thoroughly surveyed the entire tower to determine the extent of stone restoration needed.